 Ellen occupies a unique niche of working on the ground in economic development as well as collaborating with regional and national thought leaders on economic policy issues.
 For ten years, Ellen served on the board of directors of the national Business Alliance for Local Living Economies (BALLE), and she was a member of the first cohort of BALLE Local Economy Fellows.
 She served on the City of Chicago’s Mayor’s Small Business Advisory Task Force and Retail Advisory Committee.

-Ellen is a regular speaker on the subjects of economic localization, business association innovative practices, and environmental sustainability as community economic development.
+Ellen is a regular speaker on the subjects of economic localization, community engagement, business association innovative practices, and environmental sustainability.
 Prior to Andersonville, Ellen was a PR and marketing consultant for organizations including the Chicago Department of Housing and the Local Initiatives Support Corporation.
 Her experience with small businesses began at the League of Chicago Theatres, where she provided technical assistance to arts organizations.